Local Coordination Committees of Syria: Finances

-LCCSyria is financed by donations from individual supporters.
-This is further facilitated by the "Adopt a Revolution" initiative.
+LCCSyria was financed by donations from individual supporters.
+This was further facilitated by the "Adopt a Revolution" initiative.
 Furthermore, the Office for Syrian Opposition Support, which itself was founded by the United States Department of State and Foreign and Commonwealth Office and is funded by the Friends of Syria Group, provides "material support" and "training assistance" to the LCCs.

 Human rights journalism

 Rami Nakhle, who helps LCCSyria from exile in Lebanon, said that media activities documenting protests were the network's first main activity.
 The Syrian human rights lawyer Razan Zaitouneh, winner of the 2011 Sakharov Prize and the 2011 Anna Politkovskaya Award, has documented human rights in Syria for the network.
 The network's text and photographic reports of injuries and deaths of protestors have been used by CNN, Al Jazeera English, The Guardian and The Washington Post.
 The network publishes reports on its own website and on Facebook.

 On 1 February 2012, LCCSyria criticised the international and Arab community as having been "unable to take any decision that contributes to stopping the cycle of violence in Syria".
 It estimated the number of deaths in the civil war is more than 100,000.